wiktoriabluj/swps-developer-tools/lab_03/readme.md

 15. Display all resources from the `/var/log` folder whose name begins with 'a' and the letter 't' is in the 3rd position.
 16. Display the first 20 lines of the file from exercise 9.
 17. Display on the console the number of words from the file from exercise 7.
-18. Hide the file name.txt using the shell commands you learned.
+18. Hide the file `name.txt` using the shell commands you learned.
 19. Change your own password.
 20. Check your own ID and the groups to which you belong.
 21. Check who is currently logged into the system.
 22. Review the description of the directory structure - the `man 7 hier` command.
 23. Display the contents of the home directory.
 24. View the contents of the basic directories on the system (e.g. `/dev, /etc, /home, /usr`).
-25. Create directory cat1 in the home directory.
+25. Create directory `cat1` in the home directory.
-26. In the cat1 directory, create the cat2/cat3/cat4 directory structure with one command.
+26. In the `cat1` directory, create the `cat2/cat3/cat4` directory structure with one command.
-27. Delete the entire cat3/cat4 directory structure with one command.
+27. Delete the entire `cat3/cat4` directory structure with one command.
-28. Create arbitrarily named files with .txt and .c extensions in the home directory.
+28. Create two arbitrarily named files with `.txt` and `.c` extensions in the home directory.
-29. Copy all files in the home directory with .txt extensions to the cat1 directory with one command.
+29. Copy all files in the home directory with `.txt` extensions to the `cat1` directory with one command.
-30. Copy with one command all files from home directory with .c extension to cat2 directory.
+30. Copy with one command all files from home directory with `.c` extension to  `cat2` directory.
-31. Copy the entire directory structure of cat1 creating an analogous structure named cat1b.
+31. Copy the entire directory structure of `cat1` creating an analogous structure named `cat1b`.
-32. Delete all files from the cat1/cat2 directory.
+32. Delete all files from the `cat1/cat2` directory.
-33. Delete the entire cat1b directory structure with one command.
+33. Delete the entire `cat1b` directory structure with one command.
-34. Rename any file in cat1 directory.
+34. Rename any file in `cat1` directory.
-35. Move the cat1/cat2 directory to your home directory thus creating the cat2b directory.
+35. Move the `cat1/cat2` directory to your home directory thus creating the `cat2b` directory.
-36. Using the locate program, find all items that have the word mozilla in their name.
+36. Using the `locate` program, find all items that have the word `mozilla` in their name.
-37. Using the locate program, find all items that have the word mozilla in their names and are located in subdirectories of the /usr directory.
+37. Using the `locate` program, find all items that have the word `mozilla` in their names and are located in subdirectories of the `/usr` directory.
-38. copy all regular files between 10 and 100 bytes in size from the /usr/bin directory to the cat1/cat2 directory (use the find command with the -exec parameter).
+38. copy all regular files between 10 and 100 bytes in size from the `/usr/bin` directory to the `cat1/cat2` directory (use the `find` command with the `-exec` parameter - be carefull when executing commands this way, those changes might be hard to rollback).
-39. In your home directory, create a file named file.txt - check what the access rights to it are.
+39. In your home directory, create a file named `file.txt` - check what are the access rights to it.
-40. Review the system help for all the commands presented in class.